HasanNahiyanNobel/Learning-Django/Learning Log.md

 1. Added a `register.html` page.
 1. Updated `urlpatterns` in a different way.
 1. Responded to POSTs in registration form.
-1. Created `forms.py` to customize registration form
+1. Created `forms.py` to customize registration form.
+1. Used `django-crispy-forms` package to decorate the registration form.